 The Avon Police Department has an authorized staff of 45 employees.
 The Department has received national accreditation from the Commission on Accreditation for Law Enforcement Agencies and the State of Connecticut since 1993.
-On July 30, 2016 the Avon Police Department received our 8th successful reaccreditation.
+The Department is anticipating our 9th successful reaccreditation in March 2020 at the CALEA conference in Orlando, FL.

 The Department philosophy is Service to the Community through support of and involvement in D.A.R.E.
-(Drug Abuse Resistance Education), Avon Police Cadets, Connecticut Special Olympics, FBI Youth Leadership Program (Conn.
-Chapter), and the Citizens' Police Academy.
-The Department has a Physical Security Assessment Unit, trained to assess and provide input to make schools and municipal facilities safer and more secure.
+(Drug Abuse Resistance Education), Avon Police Cadets, Connecticut Special Olympics and the Citizens' Police Academy.
+The Department has a Physical Security Assessment Unit, trained to assess and provide safety and security recommendations to Avon schools and town facilities.
 The Department also has a School Resource Officer (SRO) for all Avon schools.
 The SRO, located at Avon High School during the school week, communicates and works with faculty and students to maintain a safe learning environment.
-The Department also participates in the Juvenile Review Board, offering youthful offenders, who meet certain Boardestablished criteria, an alternative to remediation through the State criminal court system.
+The Department also participates in the Juvenile Review Board, offering youthful offenders, who meet certain Board-established criteria, an alternative to remediation through the State criminal court system.
+A dedicated Community Officer meets with community groups, religious organizations and other citizens where they gather to provide crime prevention information and personal safety tips.
+The Department will soon be launching its first Social Media site to provide enhanced outreach to the community.